alexanderjacks/slsent/src/pages/index.md

 ---
 templateKey: home-page
-title: SLSENT
+title: The Serverless Entrepreneur
-heading: rise up and resist...
+heading: do more w less... much less...
 description: >-
   Join Minority Veterans of America, OutServe-SLDN, and partners across the country as we rally for the rights of transgender individuals.
 Stand with us